-Each executive officer has agreed, during his or her employment with us and thereafter, not to use, disclose or transfer any confidential information of our company other than as authorized by us within the scope of his or her duties.
+Each executive officer has agreed to comply with our rules and policies regarding confidentiality and, during his or her employment with us and thereafter, not to use or disclose any confidential information of our company other than as authorized by us within the scope of his or her duties.
 Moreover, each of our executive officers has agreed that for a certain period of time after his or her employment with us at Zai Lab (Shanghai) Co., Ltd., he or she will not (i) work for another company or individual that is in competition with us or (ii) manufacture any product or operate any business which is in competition with us.
+Each of Dr. Du and Dr. Xu are entitled to receive monthly compensation during their 24-month non-compete period in an amount equal to 30% of their respective average monthly salaries received during the 12 months immediately preceding the termination of their employment.
+In addition, each of Dr. Du and Dr. Xu have agreed that, during employment and within one year after the termination thereof, certain "work for hire," as defined in the agreements, shall belong to the company.